Self-Build and Custom Housebuilding Register

 - independent community collaboration: you work with others to acquire a site to split into plots then organise the design and construction of your own home.

 - supported community self-build group: a social landlord or the Community Self-Build Agency helps you build a group of homes together.
-More information about this can be found on the Community Self-Build Agency website.

-Custom Build - where you work with a specialist developer to deliver your own home.
+Where you work with a specialist developer to deliver your own home.
 There are also different options available with this method as follows:

 - developer built one-off home: a developer builds a single home that the self-builder completes.